'Werewolf Bar Mitzvah' From '30 Rock': An Oral History

 Robert Carlock: God, I don't know.
 I mean, I think it was in my writer's draft.
 I think this was around the time — what's the Black Eyed Peas song where they have 'mazel tov' in there?

-"Let's Get It Started."
-[Editor's note: It was actually "I Gotta Feeling."]
+"I Gotta Feeling."
 And it just felt like they were clearly just trying to get played at bar mitzvahs.
 And I thought Tracy would have his own take, but not really understand the event, and try to double down on the Halloween novelty song — combine the two.

 That was the thinking, of, 'What are things that people do to try to make sure those BMI and ASCAP checks keep coming?'
 I'm not sure he knew exactly what he was doing.